kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

         requestTimeout: "10s" #(2)!
     ```

-    1. Base service `URL` where requests will be sent (`required`, no default)
+    1. Base service `URL` where requests will be sent (required, no default)
-    2. Maximum request time (default: not specified, optional)
+    2. Maximum request time (optional, no default)

 ??? note "Full Configuration"

-    Example configuration in the case of the `httpClient.someClient` path described in the `DeclarativeHttpClientConfig` class:
+    Example configuration in the case of the `httpClient.someClient` path described in the `DeclarativeHttpClientConfig`
+    and `HttpClientTelemetryConfig` classes:

     ===! ":material-code-json: `Hocon`"